The 12 Principles of EOP

 Now how can I explain EOP in a way that a person can grasp?
 I think the best way is to describe how I see the world through the EOP lens.

 For me, there is no God in the sense of a discrete thing or person apart from the world.
 Nor is God the world itself as in the pantheism of Spinoza.
 Rather, for me all there is is God.
-So I would say, there is no God; there is only God.
+So I would say, there is no God; there’s only God.

 I believe the world evolved in the imagination of God.
 I believe it is a shared dreamt experience, for we fundamentally are none other than God dreaming it.